octoblu/alexa-service/README.md

     1. Add a name to the Oatuh Device
     1. Set the redirect url to the Redirect URL listed on the Configuration Page in your Alexa Skill.
     1. The Oauth device should be discoverable by everyone
-    1. The UUID and Token will of the device will be needed for the Alexa Skill.
-You can get the Token by generating a new one in the device configuration page in octoblu.
+    1. The UUID of the device will be needed for the Alexa Skill as the Client ID.
   1. The Skill Client ID will the UUID of the Oauth device you created.
   1. The Following need to be added to the domain list
     - twitter.com